Parameter Identifiability of Linear-Compartmental Mammillary Models: Background

 \item a \textbf{locally identifiable function} from $\msc$ if there is an open, dense subset $U\subseteq \mathbb{R}^{\lvert E\rvert + \lvert \Leak\rvert}$ such that, for all $p\in U$, there is an open neighborhood $U_p$ of $p$ such that $f$ is identifiable from $\msc$ on $U_p$. \end{itemize}

 \end{definition}

 \begin{remark}[Identifiable parameters and functions] The relationship between Definitions~\ref{def:iden-param} and~\ref{def:identifiable-function} is as follows.
-For a parameter $k_{ij}$ of a model with coefficient map $\msc$, if the function $f=k_{ij}$ is identifiable (respectively, generically identifiable or locally identifiable), then the parameter $k_{ij}$ is globally identifiable (respectively, generically globally identifiable or generically locally identifiable). \end{remark} The following proposition, which is similar in spirit to~\cite[Proposition~4.4]{Meshkat-Rosen-Sullivant}, will help us prove identifiability properties of parameters:
+For a parameter $k_{ij}$ of a model with coefficient map $\msc$, if the function $f=k_{ij}$ is identifiable (respectively, generically identifiable or locally identifiable), then the parameter $k_{ij}$ is globally identifiable (respectively, generically globally identifiable or generically locally identifiable). \end{remark} The following proposition, which is similar in spirit to~\cite[Proposition~4.4]{Meshkat-Rosen-Sullivant} (and can be viewed as an instantiation of the ideas in~\cite[Proposition~3.4]{HOPY} and~\cite[Definition~2.5]{multi-experiment}), will help us prove identifiability properties of parameters:

 \begin{proposition}[] Let $ \mathcal M =(G, \In, \Out, \Leak)$ be a linear compartmental model with coefficient map $\msc : \R^{|E| + |\Leak|} \rightarrow \R ^m$.
 Let $k_{ij}$ be a parameter of $\mathcal{M}$.
 Suppose that there is a function $ g: \R \times \R^{|E| + |\Leak|} \rightarrow \R $, which we write as $g = g(z;(k_{i j})_{(j,i) \in \mathcal{P}_{\mathcal{M}}})$, for which: \begin{enumerate} \item for some $d\geq 1$, there exist polynomial functions $q_0,q_1,\dots, q_d: \R^{|E| + |\Leak|} \rightarrow \R$ that are identifiable from $\msc$, such that